45. The Principles of Reflecting on Transgressions

 Excerpted from “God’s Will Is to Save People to the Greatest Extent Possible” in Records of Christ’s Talks

 As long as you have a shred of hope, now, then whether or not God remembers past events, what mentality should you maintain?
 “I must seek a change in my disposition, seek to know God, never again be fooled by Satan, and never again do anything that would bring shame to God’s name.”
 What key areas determine whether people can be saved and whether they have any hope?
 The crux of the matter is, after listening to a sermon, whether or not you can understand the truth, whether or not you can put the truth into practice, and whether or not you can change.
 These are the key areas.
-If you only feel remorse, if you just keep acting in reliance on your corrupt dispositions when it is time for you to act, thinking in the same old way—and if you have no understanding at all about this matter, but instead you get worse and worse—then you will be without hope, and should be written off.
+If you only feel remorse, and when you do things you just do whatever you want, in the same old ways, not only not seeking the truth, still clinging to old views and old practices, and not only being utterly without understanding, but instead getting worse and worse, then you will be without hope, and should be written off.
 The more you understand God, the more you understand yourself and the more thorough an understanding you have of your own nature, the more you will be able to master yourself.
 After you have summed up your experience, you will never again fail in this matter.
 In actual fact, everyone has blemishes, it is just that they are not held accountable.
 Everyone has them—some have small ones, and some have large ones; some speak plainly, and some are secretive.
 Some people do things that others know about, while some people do things without others knowing about it.
 There are blemishes on everyone, and they all reveal certain corrupt dispositions, like arrogance or self-righteousness; or else they make some transgressions, or some mistakes or errors in their work, or they are slightly rebellious.
 These are all pardonable things, as they are things that no corrupted person can avoid.
 However, once you have understood the truth, you should avoid them, and it will then no longer be necessary to always be troubled by things that happened in the past.
 Instead, the fear is that you will still not change even after having understood, that you will continue to do things even when you know they are wrong, and that you will continue to act a certain way even after being told that it is wrong.
 Such people are beyond redemption.

 Excerpted from “To Serve God One Should Walk the Path of Peter” in Records of Christ’s Talks